Welcome to Marie-Claude & Patrick Comtat

 Get back to nature on the shores of our lake.

 Set between Rouergue and Quercy on the borders of the Aveyron and the Lot, the campsite nestles on the shores of a lake, popular with birds and anglers alike, and is surrounded by gently rolling hills, oak woods, dolmens and beautiful old stone houses.
-On site, you can take the sun by the side of the pool or try out the woodland adventure course and mini-golf.
-Further afield you’ll find a host of châteaux, abbeys and picturesque cliff-side villages waiting to be explored – all part of the Aveyron’s fantastic natural and historic heritage.
+Onsite you can enjoy the covered pool and giant water slides while the little ones play with the water games in our large paddling pool.
+Further afield, Aveyron offers a host of things to see and do including châteaux, abbeys and picturesque cliff-top villages and bustling local markets, the ideal place to sample the delicious local fare.

 A quiet natural setting ideal for relaxing

 Close to the Lot valley and the Aveyron gorges

 The covered pool complete with slides, paddling pool and water games

 Heated covered pool